How to Be First in Line for Available Space

-In this blog, Shelli Austin, President of InTek, an intermodal transportation management provider, shares her perspective about the current intermodal capacity crunch and how to operate effectively in this environment.
+In this blog, Shelli Austin, President of InTek, an intermodal transportation management provider, shares her perspective about the current intermodal capacity constraints and how to operate effectively in this environment.

 Q. Is intermodal capacity constrained?

-Q. If so, is this more pronounced than a year ago?
+Q. If so, Are Capacity Constraints more pronounced than a year ago?